hanscappelle/energy-dash/README.md

 * provide local storage config in frontend
 * make youless optional (on by default though)
 * check in v 0.1.0 and tag it
-* create controls for resolutions
+* create controls for resolutions, use http://www.yearofmoo.com/2012/10/more-angularjs-magic-to-supercharge-your-webapp.html#more-about-loops
 * remove dash (for now)

 ## nice to have

 * data compare in graph: http://cmaurer.github.io/angularjs-nvd3-directives/stacked.area.chart.html